openforis/fra-platform/src/server/static/definitions/fra/2025/en/tad.md

 > Other kinds of ownership arrangements not covered by **public** or **private ownership** or forest area where ownership is unknown.

-Explanatory note

-1. Includes areas where ownership is unclear or disputed.

 ### UNKNOWN OWNERSHIP

 > Forest area where ownership is unknown.